-- Part Two of Starbreaker
+- Part Three of Starbreaker

 - The lies we tell ourselves are the lies that define us.
 Morgan faces a trial for which no Adversary can prepare, and his friends won’t be able to save him this time.
 He must confront the lies that define him if he hopes to protect everything he values.

 Table of Contents

 For Catherine, purr usual.
 It certainly took me long enough to get this one going, didn’t it?

 The following is a work of fiction and contains content that may be offensive, triggering, or inappropriate for certain readers.
 Any views or opinions expressed by the characters in this novel are strictly their own and do not necessarily reflect those of the author or the publisher.

 Any resemblance or similarities between the characters depicted within to living or dead persons in this world or any parallel world within the known multiverse are either a coincidence; an allusion to real, alternate, invented, or secret history; or a parody.

 The stunts in this work were performed by trained professionals; attempting them at home can result in property damage, civil or criminal liability, personal injury, and premature death.